Nebraska Rep. Bacon calls for investigation after release of Air Force records

 Rep. Don Bacon is calling for an official investigation after his and other Air Force veterans’ personnel records were released without authorization.

 The Nebraska congressman’s records were released to a third-party individual without his approval in November 2021, according to a letter from the Air Force.
-The news outlet Politico was first to report on the existence of the letter, which it obtained a copy of.
+The news outlet Politico was first to report on the existence of the letter after obtaining a copy.

 Bacon’s office confirmed that he received the letter from Air Force Maj.
 Gen. Troy Dunn on Feb.
 7.